aniskhan25/hmsc/docs/source/plan.rst

 in detail below.

 In addition to the project team, we have a project supervisor, Dr Otso Ovaskainen.
-He is the one of the PI of the Digital Twins project.
+He is the one of the PI of project funded by the HORIZON-INFRA-2021-TECH-01 titled, "Biodiversity Digital Twin for Advanced Modelling, Simulation and Prediction Capabilities."

 +----------------+------------+-----------------------+
 | **Title**      | **Name**   | **Responsibilities**  |